rishabhmall2007/mnist-neural-network/README.md

-# MNIST Digit Recognizer — NumPy from Scratch
+# End-to-End Neural Network Implementation from Scratch (MNIST Classification)
 A 3-layer neural network built using only NumPy, without using TensorFlow/PyTorch

 ## Architecture